What is your Theology? Part 2

 Paul defines this concept of true conversion further in Romans 8 vs.14 when he says “they that are led by the Spirit of God, they are the sons of God”.
 The evidence of being a son of God is being led by the Spirit of God.
 What does it mean to be led by the Spirit of God?
 Paul makes it clear in the context of the passage, “there is therefore now no condemnation to those who are in Christ Jesus, who walk not according to the flesh, but according to the Spirit”(vs. 1).
 In Galatians chapter 5, Paul describes the battle between the flesh and the Spirit and defines what the “works”, or “evidence” of the flesh and of the Spirit are.
 He says of the works of the flesh, “they that do (practice) such things will not inherit God’s Kingdom”(vs. 21).
 He also says in the passage in Romans 8, “if you live after the flesh you will die”, clearly not talking about physical death, because he says in the same verse, “but if you through the spirit, mortify the deeds of the flesh, you will live”(vs. 13).
 Obviously, we are all going to die physically, so this passage is not talking about physical death but spiritual death.

 Paul is saying in Romans 8 as well as Galatians 5 that you either walk in the spirit and do not fulfill the lust of the flesh (5:16) and you will inherit eternal life, or you walk in the flesh, and there is therefore condemnation, you will die, you will not inherit God’s Kingdom.
 How is this consistent with “justification by faith”?
 Very simply.
 True faith, the faith that saves, is a rational commitment and trust in God that produces in us a change of behavior; namely a Spirit-filled and Spirit-led life.
+The good works that follow our justification are never a means of acquiring or maintaining our justification before God.
+We do these works because God’s Spirit has cleansed us, saved us, and Christ’s merits have been applied to us and we are forgiven and made children of God.
+We do good works because God has saved us, not to ear our salvation.
+But we will do good works.

 Some might say, but what of His grace?
 Ephesians 2 tells us we are saved by “grace through faith… not of works lest any man should boast” (vs. 9).
 But it doesn’t end there.
 It goes on to say we are His workmanship, created for good works (vs.10).
 Titus chapter 2 tells us that God’s grace, “which brings salvation” teaches us “to deny ungodliness and worldly lusts and to live soberly, righteously and godly in this present age.”
 It goes on in the next verses to tell us that we were redeemed so that He might make a people unto Himself, “zealous of good works”(vs.13).
+John emphasizes obedience as well, stating,

 If we say that we have fellowship with Him, and walk in darkness, we lie and do not practice the truth.
 But if we walk in the light as He is in the light, we have fellowship with one another, and the blood of Jesus Christ His Son cleanses us from all sin. – (1 John 1: 6-7)